Lab-Grown Meat Could Hit Restaurants By End Of 2018

 How Will Lab-Grown Meat Help the Environment?

 Per the Washington Post, global livestock accounts for almost 15 percent of all carbon emissions.
-You could combine every form of transportation on the planet, including cars, airplanes, ships and trains, and you still wouldn’t get as many carbon emissions as those that are directly related to the meat industry.
+You could combine every form of transportation on the planet, including cars, airplanes, ships, and trains, and you still wouldn’t get as many carbon emissions as those that are directly related to the meat industry.

 Even more disturbing is the massive amount of water and food that’s needed to sustain livestock.
-Raising livestock for beef uses 48 times more water than growing a comparable amount of vegetables.
+Raising livestock for beef uses 48-times more water than growing a comparable amount of vegetables.

 Will Lab-Grown Meat Reduce Health Concerns?

-Lab-grown meat is still real meat, it just doesn’t require the typical butchering process to go from the original source to your plate.
-In other words, there haven’t been any studies that have shown any change in the healthiness levels of this meat.
-This may be a major stumbling block because many people who choose to adopt a vegetarian diet do so for health reasons.
+Lab-grown meat is still real meat; it just doesn’t require the typical butchering process to go from the original source to your plate.
+In other words, there haven’t been any studies that have shown any change in the health levels of this meat.
+This may be a significant stumbling block because many people who choose to adopt a vegetarian diet do so for health reasons.

 The University of Oxford conducted a study that discovered the world could save $730 billion in healthcare costs if everyone reduced their meat consumption.
 In the U.S. alone, the savings would be almost $179 billion.
 This is because meat, and particularly red meat, has been conclusively linked to a long list of health complications.